SPCL Members

 Left to: Microsoft

-Niels graduated in 2022, with his dissertation titled "Optimizing the Use of Compute Resources in Classical and Quantum Computing".
-Alexandros graduated in 2023, with his dissertation titled "A Data-Centric Optimization Workflow for Python Language".
+Niels Gleining graduated in 2022, with his dissertation titled "Optimizing the Use of Compute Resources in Classical and Quantum Computing".
+Alexandros Ziogas graduated in 2023, with his dissertation titled "A Data-Centric Optimization Workflow for Python Language".

 Left to: ETH